lubianat/quali_phd/manuscript.md

 Based on the theoretical considerations on the concept of cell type, we added species-specific terms to Wikidata for cell types of _Homo sapiens_ and _Mus musculus_ described in the PanglaoDB database.

 This work exemplifies the power of releasing Linked Open Data via Wikidata, and provides the biomedical community with the first semantically accessible, 5-star LOD dataset of cell markers, easily reachable from Wikidata's SPARQL Query Service (<https://query.wikidata.org/>).
-It is not first case study of biomedical data integration to Wikidata (see [@wikidata:Q105037759] for example.
+Alongside other case studies of biomedical data integration to Wikidata (see [@wikidata:Q105037759], it contributes with tools and practices to serve as basis for contributors.)
-Nevertheless, the differences among the articles in style and scope contribute to a richer ecosystem for possible contributor.
-])
-The work also paves the way for Wikidata reconciling of other databases for cell-type markers, such as CellMarker [@wikidata:Q56984510], labome [@doi:10.13070/mm.en.3.183], CellFinder [@wikidata:Q28660708] and SHOGoiN/CELLPEDIA [@https://stemcellinformatics.org/]) (if proper authorization are given by the owners).
+The work also paves the way for reconciling of other databases for cell-type markers, such as CellMarker [@wikidata:Q56984510], labome [@doi:10.13070/mm.en.3.183], CellFinder [@wikidata:Q28660708] and SHOGoiN/CELLPEDIA [@https://stemcellinformatics.org/]) (if the owners give proper authorization).
-The approach we took here can in essence be applied to any knowledge set of public interest, providing a low-cost and low-barrier platform for sharing biocurated knowledge in gold standard format.
+The approach we took here can be applied to any knowledge set of public interest, providing a low-cost and low-barrier platform for sharing biocurated knowledge in gold-standard format.

 ## Wikidata Bib and a professional system for biocuration

 ### Introduction

 Reading scientific articles is an integral part of the routine of modern scientists.
-Although a number of literature/reference management software are available [@wikidata:https://en.wikipedia.org/wiki/Comparison_of_reference_management_software], the process of reading is largely artisanal.
+Although several literature-management software are available [@wikidata:https://en.wikipedia.org/wiki/Comparison_of_reference_management_software], the process of reading is mainly artisanal.
 There are no standard guidelines on how to probe the literature organize notes for biomedical researchers.
-Thus, while reading and studying is a core activity, there are few (if any) protocols for efficient screening of scientific articles.
+Thus, while reading and studying is a core activity, there are few (if any) protocols for the efficient screening of scientific articles.

 Other professional traditions have dealt with similar issues in the past.
-In the field of accounting, note-taking is of outstanding importance, to keep track of financial balances and avoid costly problems.
+Notetaking is vital to keep track of financial balances and avoid costly problems in accounting.
-Double-entry bookkeeping was developed in the 13th century as a professional solution for note-taking in accounting where "every entry to an account requires a corresponding and opposite entry to a different account." [@url:https://en.wikipedia.org/w/index.php?title=Double-entry_bookkeeping&oldid=1055066428]
+Double-entry bookkeeping was developed in the 13th century as a professional solution for notetaking in accounting where "every entry to an account requires a corresponding and opposite entry to a different account." [@url:https://en.wikipedia.org/w/index.php?title=Double-entry_bookkeeping&oldid=1055066428]
 In software development, Test-Driven Development (TDD) is a popular methodology where tests for code snippets are written before the code itself, therefore ensuring that written software passes minimum quality standards.
-The similarities of Double-entry bookkeeping and TDD are diverse [@wikidata:https://blog.cleancoder.com/uncle-bob/2017/12/18/Excuses.html], but for our purpose here suffices to see both as professionalized systems that promote better quality and accountability of works.
+The similarities of Double-entry bookkeeping and TDD are diverse [@wikidata:https://blog.cleancoder.com/uncle-bob/2017/12/18/Excuses.html], but for our purpose, here suffices to see both as professionalized systems that promote better quality and accountability of works.

 In the humanities, there is a well-established practice of annotations of readings.
-The annotation skills are part of common academic training in the humanities [@url:https://bibliotecadaeca.wordpress.com/2019/09/30/como-fazer-um-fichamento/][@url:https://www.youtube.com/playlist?list=PLAudUnJeNg4vWJhEJ_da26C-QW5qiS7uZ].
+The annotation skills are part of standard academic training in the humanities [@url:https://bibliotecadaeca.wordpress.com/2019/09/30/como-fazer-um-fichamento/][@url:https://www.youtube.com/playlist?list=PLAudUnJeNg4vWJhEJ_da26C-QW5qiS7uZ].
 An influential work in presenting methods for academic reading in the humanities is Umberto Eco's book "How to Write a Thesis" [@wikidata:Q3684178], which outlines not only _how_ to annotate the literature that basis an academic thesis, but also _why_ to do so.
-The book, written originally in 1977, is still influential today, but its theoretical scope (roughly the humanities) and its date, preceding the digital era, limits the extent in which it applies to the biomedical sciences.
+The book, written originally in 1977, is still influential today.
+Still, its theoretical scope (roughly the humanities) and its date preceding the digital era limits the extent to which it applies to the biomedical sciences.

-Notably, the need of an organized reading system for biocuration studies stems from a difference in methodology.
+Notably, the need for an organized reading system for biocuration studies stems from a difference in methodology.
-In humanities, the main (if not sole) research material is the written text, the books and articles from which research stems. [@url:https://www.youtube.com/playlist?list=PLAudUnJeNg4vWJhEJ_da26C-QW5qiS7uZ].
+In humanities, the main (if not sole) research material is the written text, the books and articles from which research stems—[@url:https://www.youtube.com/playlist?list=PLAudUnJeNg4vWJhEJ_da26C-QW5qiS7uZ].
 In the biomedical sciences, including a large part of bioinformatics, the object of study is the natural world, observed via experimentation.
-Thus, naturally, scientific training focuses on the theoretical and practical basis of experimentation and data analysis.
+Thus, naturally, scientific training focuses on experimentation and data analysis's theoretical and practical basis.
-With the bloom of scientific articles, however, the scientific literature (and accompaning public datasets) provide already a strong material for the sculpting of scientific projects.
+With the boom of scientific articles, however, the scientific literature (and accompanying public datasets) already provide a strong material for sculpting scientific projects.
-Thus, the development of a methodology for academic reading, tailored to the digital environment, presents itself as a need.
+Thus, developing a methodology for academic reading tailored to the digital environment is a need.

 This chapter concerns itself with presenting Wikidata Bib, a framework for large scale reading of scientific articles.
-It is presented as three parts, each of them with a technical overview alongside the theoretical foundations.
+It is presented in three parts, each with a technical overview alongside the theoretical foundations.
-First, Wikidata Bib is presenting as a reading system, for managing references and notes using a GitHub repository and plain text notes.
+First, Wikidata Bib is presented as a reading system for managing references and notes using a GitHub repository and plain text notes.
-Then, we present how the system ensures accountability, allowing its user to get personalized analytics on their reading patterns.
+Then, we present how the system ensures accountability, allowing users to get personalized analytics on their reading patterns.
 Finally, we demonstrate how Wikidata Bib fits an active curation environment, connecting the framework with the larger goal of this project of curating information about cell types on Wikidata.

 ## Wikidata Bib as a reading system